john-b-edwards/johnedwards/content/_resume.md

 ## Experiences

+### Lead Data Scientist, Pitching, Seattle Mariners
+#### 2024-Present

+I lead the development of projects designed to help assist the Mariners in acquiring and developing pitchers, using Hawk-Eye and other data sources.
+I also assist with player evaluation and acquisiton, in the draft, trade discussions, and free agency.

 ### Analyst, Seattle Mariners
-#### 2020 - Present
+#### 2020-2023

-I work with the Mariners' pitching systems to improve our models, provide analysis to coaches and staff, and help continually refine our player development and acquisition pipelines.
+I worked with the Mariners' pitching systems to improve our models, provide analysis to coaches and staff, and helped continually refine our player development and acquisition pipelines.

 ### Baseball Projects Intern, Seattle Mariners
 #### 2020